Welcome to FoodCrumbles.com! Here, our mission is to

 My blog is purely personal and is completely separated from my professional life.
 Any opinions, analyses, etc. are my own.
 It’s a hobby that I greatly enjoy doing, however, for now that also brought me to the decision to keep this blog kind of anonymous.

-How to site the website
+How to cite the website

 A lot of people use the website for school, university or research projects, which is great!
 Please feel free to use the website as long as you quote it well.
 There are a lot of ways this website can be quoted.
 Here’s two recommendations that are quite common in literature on how to cite websites: